Home

 As soon as he moved in, the Jim Thompson House quickly became a center of social activity for the gregarious American from Delaware.

 In the aftermath of his disappearance, many theories were advanced to explain the circumstances of his disappearance.
-His former connections with the OSS fueled further speculation in conspiracies.
+His former connections with the OSS fueled further conspiracy theories.
+It would be fruitless to dwell on such baseless speculation.

 What we can be sure of is that Jim Thompson left behind a legacy in the Thai silk industry with the numerous silk outlets in Thailand and the world.
 The Jim Thompson House still stands today in memory of his efforts to preserve Thai architecture and art.

-The Jim H W Thompson Foundation set up after his disappearance is dedicated to the preservation of Thai artistic and cultural legacies.
+The Jim H W Thompson Foundation set up after his disappearance is dedicated to the preservation of Thai art and culture.

 To return to the Jim Thompson House.